Yaandle/Yaandle/README.md

 - 👋 Hi, I’m @Yaandle
-- 👀 I’m interested in alot.
+- 👀 I’m interested in a lot.
-- 🌱 I’m currently learning our to help business automate their workflow through sustainable methods.
+- 🌱 I’m currently learning hur to help business automate their workflow through sustainable methods.
 - 💞 I’m looking to collaborate with agency owners.

-Here are some projects I have worked on in the past and are currently now.
+Here are some projects I have worked on.

 Athletic Directory: Platform to connect personal trainers and coaches with clients.